 When choosing the right truck tarp for your bin, most people don’t know (and don’t care for that matter) about the type of fabric used for this simple yet absolute necessity of a product.

-There are a couple different options when selecting roller pipe.
-The first, which is the cheapest option is 40NB Galvanised pipe, which can be made to literally any length.
+There are a couple of different options when selecting roller pipe.
+The first, which is the cheapest option is a 40NB Galvanised pipe, which can be made to literally any length.
 The second is Aluminium roller pipe.
 Exclusive to Westarp, this is our premium option and offers low weight, easier rolling, and it also has a ribbed outer design to aid in rolling the tarp.
 As the Aluminium roller starts to turn, these ribs essentially grab and grip the tarp to keep it tighter all the way across the top of the bin.

 We understand that some tarps can be a funny kind of design, or require some special attention to detail.
-If you have special requirements for your tarp, whether it be different size pockets to suit roller pipe, different size annex track to fit the rope edge in, or some custom flap design, our team is ultra efficient and flexible to meet your custom needs.
+If you have special requirements for your tarp, whether it be different size pockets to suit roller pipe, different size annex track to fit the rope edge in, or some custom flap design, our team is ultra-efficient and flexible to meet your custom needs.

 Last but not least on the truck tarp choosing guide – Colour!
 We can do any colour you like, but a few of our popular ones are red, navy blue, white, orange, and yellow.
 Why not try and colour match your bin to your truck?

 I hope you find this blog helpful in finding the right truck tarp for you!
 Keep on truckin’!